'Passport to Your Future' wine tasting fundraiser

-Business and Professional Women of Englewood and Venice will hold its annual “Passport to Your Future” fundraiser from 5 to 8 p.m.
+Business and Professional Women of Englewood and Venice will have its annual “Passport to Your Future” fundraiser from 5 p.m. to 8 p.m.
 Oct.
-18 at Venice Island Gallery, 200 South Tamiami Trail, Venice.
+18 at Venice Island Gallery, 200 S. Tamiami Trail, Venice.

 The cost is $35 per person in advance, $40 at the door.